ew-git/ew-git.github.io/_posts/2019-01-10-poisferobust-intro.markdown

 [1] 0.02213269
 ```

-The results should match those of Stat's `xtpoisson y x, fe vce(r)`.
+The results should match those of Stata's `xtpoisson y x, fe vce(r)`.

 The source code is available at [https://bitbucket.org/ew-btb/poisson-fe-robust](https://bitbucket.org/ew-btb/poisson-fe-robust).
 Pull requests are welcome.